1ak31sha/1ak31sha.github.io/source/_posts/gajarKaHalwa.md

 ![halwa](/images/halwa/halwa8.jpg)

 8. This is roughly what the texture should be like.
 No more liquid.
-So far from my experience, the vegan version does not stay so orange perhaps due to the almond milk -- but I assure you it will TASTE AMAZING.
+So far from my experience, the vegan version doesn't stay <b style="color: orange">orange</b> perhaps due to the almond milk and cashews -- but I assure you it will taste amazing!
 I prefer my halwa not too sweet so that I can eat more of it, so 4 dates is good for me, but if you prefer sweeter, just add more dates or sugar or agave ect.
 You may also like to add a pinch of salt.